Wesley-Du/Wesley-Du.github.io/index.md

 You may want to develop your AI solution using Analytics Zoo if:

-- You want to easily prototype the entire end-to-end pipeline that apply AI models (e.g., TensorFlow, Keras, PyTorch, BigDL, etc.) to production big data.
+- You want to easily prototype the entire end-to-end pipeline that applies AI models (e.g., TensorFlow, Keras, PyTorch, BigDL, etc.) to production big data.

 - You want to transparently scale your application from a laptop to large clusters with "zero" code changes.